 Here are some pictures I took in Istanbul.
 I’m going to write about Istanbul at more length in another blog.
 The rest of this blog, however, will be about a different topic: my experiences in Cappadocia.

-The ash has hardened into a material resembling pumice or porous concrete.
+The ash emitted by the volcanoes of Cappadocia has hardened into a material resembling pumice or porous concrete.
 By the same token, it erodes easily.
 Local rivers have sculpted it into deep valleys.
 It has also eroded into cones known as fairy chimneys in English.

 These are the most distinctive features of the Cappadocian landscape.
 Every fairy chimney forms under a layer of harder material or even an individual boulder of more solid rock, which can sometimes still be seen perched on top.